wp-plugins/share-on-xing/readme.txt

 = The XING Share plugin =

-The main feature of this plugin is to add the Xing Share button on your posts and pages.
-This can be configured using the Settings interface under `Settings > Share on XING` on your WP Admin.
+The main feature of this plugin allows you to include the Xing Share button on your posts and pages.
+You'll find all the configuration options under `Settings > Share on XING` on your WP Admin.
-You can decide where to show the button (Home page, posts and/or pages), pick your favourite layout and set a fix URL to be shared.
-All these parameters are optional.
+You can decide where to show the button (Home page, posts and/or pages), it's position, pick your favourite layout and set a fix URL to be shared.

 = XING Share widget =